dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Step 3: Set coverage parameters
 ```````````````````````````````
-The relevant parameters are AllowMultithreading and USE_JAI_IMAGEREAD.
+The relevant parameters are ``AllowMultithreading`` and ``USE_JAI_IMAGEREAD``.
 Do not forget to specify the background value according to your the value in your tif file.
-If you want to control which granule is displayed when a number of images match the time period specified then set the SORTING parameter to the variable name you want to use for sorting followed by a space and either D or A for descending or ascending.
+If you want to control which granule is displayed when multiple images match the time period specified then set the ``SORTING`` parameter to the variable name you want to use for sorting followed by a space and either D or A for descending or ascending.
 Descending values will mean that the latest image in a series that occurs in the time period requested is shown.

 .. figure:: img/step_2_1.png
    :align: center

-Remember that for display correctly the images contained in the provided dataset a custom style is needed.
+Remember that to correctly display the images contained in the provided dataset, a custom style is needed.

 Set as default style the *snow_style.sld* contained in the dataset archive.